 6. Click Confirm.
 If they need to make any changes, click Change Meeting Date.

-8. The meeting will appear on the Person’s Profile Page in SalesLoft.
-It will also log the task in Salesforce as a closed activity task.
-For more information on the Profile Page view, check out the knowledge base article, here.
+8. The meeting will appear on the Person Profile page in SalesLoft.
+It will also log the task in Salesforce as a closed activity task or an event (depending on your team's Salesforce Activity Logging Settings).
+For more information on the Profile page view, check out the Person Profile Page article.